John Hales (theologian): Later life

 Hales then refused all offers of ecclesiastical preferment, choosing instead a scholarly retirement in a Fellowship of Eton College, of which his friends Sir Henry Savile and Sir Henry Wotton were successively Provost.
 He lived much among his books, visiting London only once a year, although he was possibly there more frequently during the period (1633–43) of Lucius Cary's connection with London.

 In 1642, he was ejected from his stall as canon of Windsor by the parliamentary committee.
 He was not immediately turned out of his fellowship at Eton, but by 1644 both armies had battened onto the college rents.
 Hales hid himself for nine weeks in a private lodging in Eton, living on brown bread and beer at a cost of sixpence a week.
 On his refusal to take the engagement of 16 April 1649 he was formally dispossessed of his fellowship.
 Penwarden, who was put into his place, offered to share, but he declined.
 He went to Richings Lodge, near Colnbrook, Buckinghamshire, the residence of Anne Salter, second wife to Sir William Salter and sister to Brian Duppa, as tutor to her son William.
 To this house Henry King also retreated, with some members of his family, and they lived a sort of a collegiate life, with Hales acting as chaplain.
-After the order against harbouring malignants, he left Mrs. Salter against her wish, and lodged in Eton, selling his library.
+After the order against harbouring malignants, he left Mrs. Salter against her wish, and lodged in Eton and was forced to sell his library.
+Some books were in Latin but most of his collection was in English.
+He sold them for seven hundred pounds, them having cost him two thousand five hundred pounds.

-Hales died at Eton on 19 May 1656.
+Hales died at Eton in the house of widow Dickenson, the wife of his servant in 19 May 1656 age 72.